Monoprix sells off your personal data

 Published by Pixel de Tracking on April 13, 2020

-The website multiplies the trackers, from the home page
+The website is packed with trackers, right from the home page

-In these times of confinement, mass distribution is experiencing a boom in online orders (as well as frequent unavailability).
-So, having purchasing habits at Monoprix, I wanted to know more about how their website managed my personal data.
-Let's start the investigation on monoprix.fr :
+In these lockdown times, grocery retail is seeing a boom in online orders (as well as frequent unavailability).
+Since I regularly shop at Monoprix, I wanted to know more about how their website managed my personal data.
+Let's start the investigation on monoprix.fr:

-• Delete cookies on Chrome (Settings > Advanced settings > Clear browsing data), so you are logged out of your Google account.
+• Delete cookies in Chrome (Settings > Advanced settings > Clear browsing data), so you are logged out of your Google account.

 • Open the Chrome console (⌘+Option+J on Mac, Ctrl, Shift and J on PC), “Network” tab or launch Charles Proxy.